pathdata/UNMaSk/DCIS/predict_DCIS/readme.md

 ## DCIS Segmentation using IM-Net

-This pipeline will delineate the DCIS from the tiled image.
+This pipeline will segment DCIS from the tiled image.

 ### Docker image